Showing posts with label lost. Show all posts

 My daughter was not happy about that at all.

-We went several miles in the wrong direction when I said, I think we are going in the wrong direction.
+We went several miles in the wrong direction when I said, We are going in the wrong direction.

 The woman in front of me kept asking questions about the prescription she had just filled.